sunilkumarc/simpol-theme-jekyll/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install simpol-jekyll-theme

-Or you can simply clone the repo.
+Or you can simply clone or [fork the repo](https://github.com/simpol-theme/simpol-theme-jekyll/fork) or [Download](https://github.com/simpol-theme/simpol-theme-jekyll/releases).

 `git clone https://github.com/simpol-theme/simpol-theme-jekyll.git`

-To preview your site, `run bundle exec jekyll serve` and open your browser at http://localhost:4000.
+**So many ways and options to get started!**

-Getting started. **Learn how truly simple it is to get started** [adding new posts with the Simpol Theme](https://simpol-theme.github.io/simpol-theme-jekyll/2017/04/16/writing-new-post/)
+**Learn how truly simple it is to get started** [adding new posts with the Simpol Theme](https://simpol-theme.github.io/simpol-theme-jekyll/2017/04/16/writing-new-post/)

 Enjoy!